gnebbia/kb/README-SERVER.md

 The kbAPI server is a component of the kb project which exposes the knowledge base as a REST API.

-It does this by wrapping the core functionality of kb using the [Bottle framework](http://bottlepy.org)
+It does this by wrapping the core functionality of kb using the [Flask framework](https://flask.palletsprojects.com/en/1.1.x/)

 ## Starting the server (MacOS and Linux)